GoretskaiaE/Blockchain-Project-3/README.md

 Open http://localhost:3000/ in browser with installed Metamask

-Import an account who is the owner of the contract from Ganache to Metamask
+Import an account, that is the owner of the contract, from Ganache to Metamask

 Connect the account to http://localhost:3000/ in Metamask